 - Action Dad: He was a renowned criminal and abusive father to his son.

-- Badass Normal: He's a big man and looks physically fit, but has no apparent special powers, yet within Bell Reve, he is the widely-recognized "capo" among the supervillain prisoners.
+- Badass Normal: He's a big man and looks physically fit, but has no apparent special powers, yet he is not only imprisoned at a jail dedicated to housing "super criminals", but within Bell Reve, he is the widely-recognized "capo" among the supervillain prisoners.

 - Beard of Evil: He has a grey beard.